ZealanL/RLGym-PPO-Guide/README.md

 Also, for future reference, when I say **resetting the bot**, I mean resetting all learning back to nothing.
 Resetting the bot is a good choice for a number of reasons, and usually occurs when the bot is not improving, or a significant change needs to be made that would break the current bot.

-## Diving in to actually modifying our bot
+## Diving into actually modifying our bot

 So, now that you know some of the fundamental ideas, lets start actually messing with stuff.